 About two months ago, I broke up with hot tools and cut off more than 10 inches of my hair to revive my natural curls, which fell victim to heat damage.
 While I thought the trickiest part would be getting used to my new shoulder-length bob, it was actually adapting to an entirely new hair-care regimen that was difficult.
 For the first time in my life, I'd actually have to care about the products I put on my hair instead of using whatever drugstore shampoo I got for free at work.
 And as much as I thought perfect bouncy curls were all about the styling products you put on after you shampoo, I learned that that pre-care is crucial.

 It was New York-based curl expert Mona Baltazar who recommended I start using Olaplex as an at-home treatment.
 I had heard of the bond-building brand before, because it's all celebrity colorists and bottle blondes can talk about.
 The line, which was once a three-step system only available in salons, is praised for its ability to repair the broken bonds that occur as a result of coloring.
 But why would I need it for my curly hair that hasn't been dyed in over five years?

 To use the pre-shampoo treatment, I dampened my hair and raked about two quarter-sized dollops from root to ends.
-Then, I clipped my hair up while I caught up on a few extra minutes of Game of Thrones (I'm three seasons in and my boyfriend has me on a strict schedule to catch up by the April premiere).
+Then, I clipped my hair up while I caught up on a few minutes of Game of Thrones.
 After 15 minutes, I washed and conditioned with the Olaplex No. 4 and No. 5 formulas.

 At Refinery29, we’re here to help you navigate this overwhelming world of stuff.
 All of our market picks are independently selected and curated by the editorial team.
 If you buy something we link to on our site, Refinery29 may earn commission.